nsengupta5/Flight-Analyzer/README.md

 ## Setup Instructions
 1. Clone the repository
-2. Create the Conda environment: `conda env create -f environment.yml -n aerosight`
+2. Create the Conda environment: `conda env create -f environment.yml -n inflight`
 3. Navigate to the frontend directory: `cd frontend`
 4. Install the frontend dependencies: `npm install`

 ## Running the Application
-1. Activate the Conda environment: `conda activate aerosight`
+1. Activate the Conda environment: `conda activate inflight`
 2. Navigate to the backend directory: `cd backend` and run the backend server: `python app.py`
 3. Navigate to the frontend directory: `cd frontend` and run the frontend server: `npm start`